isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="53"}
 53.&nbsp;Clauses 90 and 91 impose two duties on Administrators.

-</p><p style="margin-left: 40px">a) First, they must not develop or maintain an online location in a manner that facilitates or permits online harm to take place – with the intention or knowledge that online harm is likely to take place.
+<p style="margin-left: 40px">a) First, they must not develop or maintain an online location in a manner that facilitates or permits online harm to take place – with the intention or knowledge that online harm is likely to take place.</p>

-</p><p style="margin-left: 60px">(i) This duty covers Administrators that are complicit in the online harms, and Members might be aware of the infamous chat group “SG Nasi Lemak” previously.
-This will cover the administrators of such a chat group.
+<p style="margin-left: 60px">(i) This duty covers Administrators that are complicit in the online harms, and Members might be aware of the infamous chat group “SG Nasi Lemak” previously.
+This will cover the administrators of such a chat group.</p>

-</p><p style="margin-left: 40px">b) Second, when notified of harm, they must act reasonably – more specifically, they must take reasonable care to assess if there is harm and if so, to take reasonable steps to address it.
+<p style="margin-left: 40px">b) Second, when notified of harm, they must act reasonably – more specifically, they must take reasonable care to assess if there is harm and if so, to take reasonable steps to address it.</p>

 {:start="54"}
 54.&nbsp;Clause 94 therefore imposes a similar duty on Platforms to act reasonably when notified of harm.
 I want to make clear to Members that the duty to take “reasonable steps” does NOT require the platform to do constant surveillance and monitoring.